Technology Transfer and Knowledge Exchange

 Technological Solutions are the set of tested and validated knowledge that has a sense of usefulness for society.
 It encompasses the whole set of Embrapa's Products, Processes and Services in compliance with the production and technology demands of the population or target audience.

 Diversity is one of the most striking features of Brazilian society and it is also present in our agriculture.
 Promoting the sustainability of this sector is our challenge and for this we use the following strategies:

 - Technology Transfer (TT) – It is a component of the innovation process, in which different strategies of communication and interaction are used by groups of doers in order to boost production, marketing and institutional arrays, through the use of technological solutions.

-The work on these issues is coordinated by the Executive Board for Technology Transfer, which has the Technology Transfer Department (DTT) and the Secretariat for Business (SNE) under its supervision.
+The work on these issues is coordinated by the Executive Board for Technology Transfer, which has the Secretariat for Innovation and Business (SIN) under its supervision.
 Embrapa's Decentralized Units also play this role, especially Embrapa Technological Information and Embrapa Products and Markets.

 Facilitate Technology Transfer and Knowledge Exchange is only possible with articulation and support from a network of public and private organizations.
 Agricultural research institutions, technical assistance and rural extension, and marketing cooperatives, state and municipal level, are essential to strengthen alliances and partnerships.

 We work in conjunction with several public and private institutions of technical assistance and rural extension to promote sustainable development of rural areas.

 >> Read more here about how Embrapa works with TARE.